 I don’t usually get a chance to talk about this on here, but I’m openly a big Trekkie.
 Kira forever.

 The Interactive Technical Manual CD-ROM is a virtual walkthrough of the sets from Star Trek: The Next Generation using QuickTime VR, an early plugin for displaying 360° panoramic images.
 I expected to run into problems with QuickTime VR, but before you can even get that far into the program, we run into another issue: the Windows version won’t run off the CD!
-The program is looking for an .ini file that only appears if you’ve installed the program — which you can’t do on a 32-bit computer!
+The program is looking for an .ini file that only appears if you’ve installed the program — which you can’t do on a modern 64-bit computer!
 However, trying to run a pre-installed version of the game doesn’t seem to work either.
 (The Macintosh version, which doesn’t need to be installed the same way as the Windows version, does not encounter these issues, but it does crash as soon as a VR panorama is supposed to appear.)

 This is another example where the ScummVM team may have to do some manual massaging for individual games.
 Maybe they would have to supply a pre-configured file to make this game run off the CD correctly.
 As far as QuickTime VR, that’s a bridge they’ll have to cross later.